e271828e/Flight.jl/prototypes/kernel/MAP.md

-port leaf surfacing as `IllegalPortType` or as the leaf walk's own refusal — `AbstractAtRoot` and `TierSignatureMismatch`, which need the abstract-declaration and signature-form analyses of §8.2, and `WalkingFaceAtFrozenEntry`, which needs §9.4's walking/frozen face classification; and, in the periphery, three refusals still raised as plain `error(...)` calls with no kind at all — a datum naming no channel of a `TableBinding` (`bindings.jl` ~93), a device defining no `loop` method (`devices.jl` ~181) and `gather` on a handle whose binding declares no output side (`devices.jl` ~265)) and §11.8's maxlog renderer, and the runtime periphery beyond increments 9–16's data plane, device tasks, diagnostic channel and
+port leaf surfacing as `IllegalPortType` or as the leaf walk's own refusal — `AbstractAtRoot` and `TierSignatureMismatch`, which need the abstract-declaration and signature-form analyses of §8.2, and `WalkingFaceAtFrozenEntry`, which needs §9.4's walking/frozen face classification; and, in the periphery, one refusal still raised as a plain `error(...)` call with no kind at all — a datum naming no channel of a `TableBinding` (`bindings.jl` ~93) — because D-216 leaves it
-lifecycle:
+there: the throw runs on the device task inside the author's own mapping, so it reaches the framework as the wrapper's `DeviceCrash` `cause` rather than as a refusal of its own, `MalformedDatum`/`DeviceCrash` territory, not a kind.
+Its two former neighbors — a device defining no `loop` method (`devices.jl` ~181) and `gather` on a handle whose binding declares no output side (`devices.jl` ~265) — are `DeviceContractMismatch` now, the device twin of `BindingContractMismatch`) and §11.8's maxlog renderer.

+D-216 also found two gaps between Appendix C's table and this prototype's sites, left as this increment's own record rather than closed.
+First, some resolution steps still refuse on the first violation though their kinds' policy reads `collected`: `resolve_source`/`resolve_dest`/`resolve_terminal`/ `_one_level`/`_wrong_direction` in `assembly.jl`, and `classify_tier` per component in `build.jl` — so `UnknownPort`, `PathResolution`, `FaceDirectionConflict`, `ClassUnreadable`, `StoreWithoutUpdate` and `TierUnreadable` report the first violation a run hits, one at a time, where the column's `collected` policy promises the whole pass (`NOTES.md` names the same gap for interleaved Stratum A resolution, §13.1); retiring it needs a resolution pass built with a sentinel return, which the wiring API does not have today — its own increment.
+Second, several kinds carry less than their Appendix C payload column: `AlgebraicCycle` no wires and no §5.6 real/artificial classification, `FaceNameCollision` no per-entry provenance, `ContainerMixed` no element keys/indices, `UnconnectedInput` no declared entry type and no obligation-chain level, `ClassUnreadable`/ `StoreWithoutUpdate` no §8.1 shadowing note, `ClassUnreadable`/ `TierUnreadable` no type and no declarations-found list, `DeclaredNotProduced` no state-field list, `ProducedByTwoStages` no stage names, `TransparentContainerUnknown` no container-field list, `StopFaceInvalid` no binding site (constructor vs. `run!`), `ConformanceFailure` no simulation time on its runtime occurrences, and `TapResolution` no candidates on the path-selector arms and none of §14.10's tap-set half.
+The column is the design and the prototype's own gaps stay visible as such rather than shrinking the table to match (D-216).

+Beyond that, the runtime periphery beyond increments 9–16's data plane, device tasks, diagnostic channel and lifecycle:

 - **§11.8's remainder:** the pacer diagnostics are absent with §10.7, and the kinds whose sources are absent — `DebtReanchor`, `ThreadBudget`,